If you need technical assistance with Moodle, ProctorTrack, SmarterID, Collaborate, or other online learning needs, please contact email@example.com

 RCC is authorized to serve students in most states, in compliance with the U.S. Department of Education State Authorization Requirements as established in HEOA 600.9(c).
 For more information about state authorization, visit the Rockingham Community College State Authorization page.

 Online students “attend” class by accessing the class and completing assignments according to the class schedule.
 Students are required to complete assignments according to the class schedule, maintain regular contact with the instructor, and participate in online class discussions.
 Online courses run on the same semester schedule as traditional classes.Click here to see what to expect in your online class and to see some helpful tips.

-Rockingham Community College, offers students the opportunity to complete an Associate of Arts degree fully online.
-This degree transfers to an university in the North Carolina University system per the NC Comprehensive Articulation Agreement.
+Rockingham Community College offers students the opportunity to complete an Associate of Arts degree fully online.
+This degree transfers to any university in the North Carolina University system per the NC Comprehensive Articulation Agreement.

 Types of Online Learning Courses